Welcome to the Subtle Anatomy course page!

 By participating in any program or course given by Ramakrishna Seminary, students consent to our Terms and Conditions Agreement.

-A Hindu monk, priest, educator, and Dean of the Seminary with more than twenty-six years of experience in presenting the teachings and practices of Sanatana Dharma, Indian philosophy, Tantric rituals, and the devotional schools.
+Rev. Dr. Swami Bhajanananda Saraswati is Hindu monk, priest, educator, and Dean of the Seminary with more than twenty-six years of experience in presenting the teachings and practices of Sanatana Dharma, Indian philosophy, Tantric rituals, and the devotional schools.

 Textbooks

-Chakras: Energy Centers of Transformation
+Chakras, Energy Centers of Transformation

-by Harish Johari,
+Harish Johari, Destiny Press 2000

 Attendance/Participation 40%